-Now, let’s talk about these muffins!
+Now, let’s talk about these apple cinnamon muffins!

-They have a nice moist center with lots of flavor in each bite.
+These healthy muffins have a nice moist center with lots of flavor in each bite.
 Bits of apple and walnut adding texture, and cinnamon wrapped all around.
 Without being overly sweet they are a great way to start your day, or to snack on any time you’re feeling hungry.
 I really had good luck with this recipe and was so happy with the outcome.
 I could even sit and eat the batter, never making muffins it’s so good!

 All her tinkering and snacking has paid off.
 Best of all, I didn’t have to change much making this an easy recipe to veganize.
 Like she suggests in her recipe, these muffins can go various ways: